-The report also says, here, "none of this other activity would seem to warrant Castro's associating that activity with U.S. leaders to the extent that he would threaten the safety of American leaders aiding the plans."
+The report also says, here, 'none of this other activity would seem to warrant Castro's associating that activity with U.S. leaders to the extent that he would threaten the safety of American leaders aiding the plans.'
 We note without exception.

 Page 33.
-Footnote \.
+Footnote .
 The Cuban Coordinating Committee was a group for coordinating implementation of established programs.
 By memorandum of 22 May 1963, McGeorge Bundy, Special Assistant to President Kennedy for National Security Affairs, designated the State Department Coordinator of Cuban Affairs as Chairman of the Interdepartmental Committee on Cuba with the specific responsibility for the coordination of day-to-day actions regarding Cuba.
 Membership of the Committee consisted of representatives from State, USIA, DoD, CIA, Justice, Treasury and ad hoc representatives as necessary.

-Footnote \\.
+Footnote .
 This seems to indicate that the FBI learned of CIA's operations on 10 October 1963 (a new date?) and that this led to termination of the AMLASH operation.
 Of course, that happened much later.

 - Page 34.
 "Special Affairs Staff" should read "Special Activities Staff." - Page 41.
 SASICI should read SAS/CI. - Page 47.
-Testimony of Karamessines is quoted, in which he is asked a hypothetical question about use of AMLASH, and that he answered hypothetically, but the presentation seems to treat it as fact.
+Testimony of Karamessines is quoted, in which he is asked a hypothetical question about use of AMLASH, and that he answered hypothetically, but the presentation seems to treat it as fact. - Page 53.
+Reference to CIA "technical" collection capability in Mexico City should be deleted.
+Simply delete the word "technical."
+This small point is a sourcesand-methods question.

-TOP SECRET
+TOP SECRET C

 The draft report states that an overseas Station raised a question of AMLASH security.
 This is taken out of context.
-Consideration had been given to the possibility of using AMLASH/I in the recruitment of a prospective agent in another European country.
+Consideration had been given to the possibility of using AMLASH/l in the recruitment of a prospective agent in another European country.
 This prospective agent frequently traveled to Soviet Bloc countries and recently had returned.
 The cable noted that the prospective agent appeared less recruitable since his return and the Station felt that the use of AMLASH to recruit the agent might pose a serious threat to AMLASH's personal security.
 It did not, in any manner, reflect on the security of the AMLASH operation.